-First, let’s talk about why AdWords is wasted.
+First, let’s talk about why AdWords ad dollars are being wasted.
 Not counting negatives, Google offers four match types of keywords you place in your account.
 Broad Match gives Google the most control and will map you out very broadly to good and bad search queries.
 These keywords can be the most wasteful if they are not monitored daily.

 One of the biggest mistakes to make with search engine marketing is to not review your ad performance consistently with your marketing team.
 Your marketing team should specialize in creating an SEM campaign that is best for your business, but ultimately, it is YOUR business.
-You should know where your dollars are going and what results you are getting for your effort.
-Once you have a strategy with your marketing team, it is imperative to keep reviewing performance to make tweaks such as adding new keywords discovered from the actual search queries, adding negative keywords, raising or lowering bids.
+You should know where your ad dollars are going and what results you are getting for your effort.
+Once you have a strategy with your marketing team, it is imperative to keep reviewing performance to make tweaks.
+These are things like adding new keywords discovered from the actual search queries, adding negative keywords, raising, or lowering bids.
 You can accomplish a lot even on a small budget with the right team and the right strategy.

 Finally, it is essential to be in constant communication with your team.
 Meet with your team regularly and review your strategy as well as your spend.